Foreign Exchange and Interest Rates A - Z

 FOREX and FX are abbreviations for Foreign Exchange or currency exchange.
 In other words, the FX market is another word for the currency market.

-Physical delivery of currency is used to describe that the currency you have purchased has access to an account.
+Physical delivery means that the currency you bought has been deposited into an account.
 If you need the currency to make a payment in foreign currency, you will need a “physical delivery”.
 As a rule, the delivery is not made physically in notes or coins, but into a currency account.

 Speculators in the currencies market are not interested in a physical delivery of currency, but in exposure to the market in order to benefit from price fluctuations.
 Therefore, they close their positions and open them again on a daily basis to postpone the physical delivery.
 This process is called rolling of positions.